8 Tips to Save Money Renting in NYC

-The savings in time and frustration are well worth the cost.
-Buy the Ikea Fixa drill and save yourself a ton of hassle.
+The savings in time and frustration are well worth it.
+The Ikea Fixa drill will save you a lot of hassle.

 Most renters in NYC make multiple trips to Ikea.
 You'll easily make up for the ~$50 purchase price in a few hours of time saved, and you'll always have the drill in the future.

-Whatever you do, avoid the high end galleries in Chelsea and Midtown East which charge thousands for a simple couch and never seem to have many shoppers in their showrooms.
-If you buy something there, your money will just be going towards their overhead, not the quality of the piece.
+Whatever you do, avoid high end galleries in Chelsea and Midtown East which charge thousands of dollars for basic couches and never seem to have many shoppers in their showrooms.
+If you buy something there, your money will just be going towards their overhead, not the quality of the furniture.

 8. Buy What You Can Online

-NYC retailers have to pay NYC rent, which means everything they offer is typically more expensive.
+NYC retailers have to pay NYC rent, which means everything they offer is more expensive.

 And when you move into a new place, you tend to need a lot of odds-and-ends.